 “Protean” is a word often used to describe Miles Davis.
-And while it’s become a cliché nearly 25 years after his passing, the latest Bootleg Series release, which came out last week, illustrates just how true it is.
+And while it’s become a cliché nearly 25 years after his passing, this Bootleg Series release, which came out in 21015 illustrates just how true it is.
 The Miles reissue parade has focused largely on specific groups, mammoth recording sessions, or complete concert experiences.
 They usually give us Miles in a singular time and place.
 This new release offers a great chance to hear just how constant — and profound — the changes were in the music of Miles over time.

 But a wonderful side effect of taking a broad temporal view of the man—the series presents Newport performances recorded between 1955 and 1975 — is seeing the changes Miles made to his personal style throughout the years and hearing a clear correlation with his sonic experiments.